 The day before, I had been surrounded by sharks.
 Admittedly, the sharks were happily swimming around a world-class aquarium, but I was still pleased to see my blacktipped friends again.
 They were good to me in 2006.

 Sharks and canopy walks might conjure memories of Borneo, but I had these adventures while on a press trip in Gatlinburg, Tennessee.
 Really.
-If you aren’t familiar, the little tourist town serves as jump-off point for the Great Smoky Mountains National Park, the most visited national park in the United States2.
+If you aren’t familiar, the little tourist town serves as a jump-off point for the Great Smoky Mountains National Park, the most visited national park in the United States2.

-Later, in my 20s, I used to hit the national park for trout fishing in spring then return to Gatlinburg in winter for the Christmas lights and shopping.
+Later, in my 20s, I used to visit the national park for trout fishing in spring then return to Gatlinburg in winter for the Christmas lights and shopping.
 I also brought a wide-eyed, fresh-off-the-plane Dutch woman there once while chasing the American Dream across the South.

 We mostly behaved ourselves, but I never expected to receive an official invite back.

-Traveling to Gatlinburg
+Traveling to Gatlinburg for Three Days

-Despite having crawled Gatlinburg’s streets since the 1980s, I honestly had a lot trepidation before this trip.
+Despite having crawled Gatlinburg’s streets since the 1980s, I honestly had a lot of trepidation before this trip.
 I nearly backed out.

 The thought of being stuck in a mob of media folk was daunting.
 Even before the pandemic, if forced to choose between spending a day with bloggers or ill-tempered Komodo dragons, I’d probably choose the Komodo dragons.
 At least they don’t carry selfie sticks.

-If anything, I’ve learned in the 15 years since I escaped Corporate America that getting to enjoy great things in life is often a matter of seizing one initial moment.
+If anything, I’ve learned in 15 years of independent travel that enjoying great things in life is often a matter of seizing one initial moment.
 You’ve got to befriend discomfort (link to my scienceofescape.com site) to grow yourself.

 With that in mind, I packed the car and left Kentucky for the first time in 16 masked months.
 This turned out to be an excellent decision, but more on that later.

-Has Gatlinburg Changed?
+How Much Has Gatlinburg Changed?

 I remembered the Gatlinburg of 10 years ago, a place where people with dangling cigarettes stood in line for fudge or moonshine samples.
 In my eyes, it was a wasteland of T-shirt shops.
 All seemed to sell CBD, and a few carried ninja weapons.

 Although the nostalgia is still real, I don’t need nearly as many ninja weapons as I once did.

-As I was expertly taught by Marci, my fearless guide, you’ve just got to do the right things.
+As I was expertly taught by Marci, my fearless guide, you’ve just got to find the right things to do in Gatlinburg.
 There’s a captivating subculture and plenty of substance beneath the sticky surface.
 Stay away from cotton candy wine (yes, it exists).

 By the second day, I could feel the familiar tingle of my brain absorbing new sights, concepts, and culture.
 Man, how I missed that feeling!
 Enjoying novel experiences is like cognitive CrossFit for the brain.
-Those old vagabonding neurons knew exactly what to do and fired back up as if we were in Bangkok.
+Those old vagabonding neurons knew precisely what to do and fired back up as if we were in Bangkok.

 Even better, the dynamics of our diverse group exceeded expectations.
 They were much better than Komodo dragons.
 The eight of us came from all ages and walks of life, but somehow, against all forces of nature, we clicked.

 Each of the rooms is named after shelters found along the trail.
 I was reminded of my frigid night in the Thomas Knob Shelter on Halloween 2014 when my pants actually froze to my body during a winter storm.
 I had barely thawed out a year later and didn’t want a repeat.

 At Crockett’s, I saw cast-iron skillets of food too big to lift or consume without injury.
 But what really stood out for me was the story of how Crockett survived a brutal winter storm (I can relate) but had to have his feet amputated (I cannot relate).

 Mountain people are seriously tough.

 Kim taught me that you should play dead during grizzly attacks (luckily, it didn’t come to that during my bear encounter in Alaskan backcountry) but fight back against black bears.

-Visiting Ely’s Mill
+Visiting Ely’s Mill in Gatlinburg

 A mountain stream rushed adjacent to the trail.
-A woodpecker added to the soundtrack.
+A woodpecker contributed to the soundtrack.
 Wet weather had made everything an otherworldly shade of green.
 Mossy artifacts rusted silently in the Appalachian air.